-- Caremark Erosion.
+Caremark Erosion.
 One of the primary substantive defenses for D&Os in many derivative lawsuits is the so-called Caremark defense, which in essence says D&Os are not liable for lack of oversight of company operations absent the director or officer engaging in self-dealing, having a conflict of interest or committing gross dereliction of his or her duty.
-A series of decisions issued over the last few years from Delaware courts suggests an erosion of this important defense, at least in derivative lawsuits involving public health and safety issues.
-For example, Delaware courts have not applied the Caremark defense in recent derivative lawsuits involving listeria-tainted ice cream (2019 Marchard case) and 737 Max airplane crashes (2021 Boeing case).
-But, Delaware courts have applied the defense in other recent derivative lawsuits unrelated to health and safety, such as the 2021 Marriott and the 2022 Solar Winds cases involving a cyber breach.
-In the latter case, the Delaware Chancery Court recognized Caremark claims have recently "bloomed like dandelions after a warm spring rain" based on some recent court decisions, but those claims "remain, however, one of the most difficult claims to clear a motion to dismiss." - Duplicate Lawsuits.
+A series of decisions issued over the last few years from Delaware courts suggests an erosion of this important defense, at least in derivative lawsuits involving public health and safety issues or egregious workplace behavior.
+For example, Delaware courts have not applied the Caremark defense in recent derivative lawsuits involving listeria-tainted ice cream (2019 Marchard case), 737 Max airplane crashes (2021 Boeing case) and rampant sexual harassment (2023 McDonald's case).
+But, Delaware courts have recently applied the defense in other less alarming derivative lawsuits, such as the 2021 Marriott and the 2022 Solar Winds cases involving a cyber breach.
+In the latter case, the Delaware Chancery Court recognized Caremark claims have recently "bloomed like dandelions after a warm spring rain" based on some recent court decisions, but those claims "remain, however, one of the most difficult claims to clear a motion to dismiss."

+• Duplicate Lawsuits.
 Unlike most securities class actions which must be litigated in federal court, derivative litigation is usually filed in state court.
 Also, unlike securities class action litigation, there is no mechanism to consolidate multiple derivative lawsuits into one state court proceeding.
 As a result, multiple derivative cases, each prosecuted by a different plaintiffs' firm, will often proceed in different courts, even though all of the lawsuits assert essentially the same claims on behalf of the company.
 This results in higher defense costs, inconsistent court rulings in the parallel cases, and the potential for higher settlement amounts to resolve all of the lawsuits.

 A forum selection clause in a company's bylaws is an increasingly important tool to avoid such duplicate derivative lawsuits.
 Under relatively new statutes in Delaware (Section 115, Delaware General Corporation Law) and a few other states, public companies chartered in those states may adopt a forum selection bylaws provision which requires all proceedings relating to internal affairs of the company (such as derivative suits) to be filed and adjudicated only in the state designated in the bylaws.
 Such forum selection bylaw provisions (which are different than the federal forum selection bylaw provisions discussed above for securities claims under the 1933 Act) can prevent multiple derivative lawsuits being prosecuted in multiple and hostile forums.
+Cases now pending in the Seventh and Ninth Circuits challenge the enforceability of such a state forum selection bylaws provision if the derivative suit includes claims for false proxy statements in violation of Section 14(a) of the Securities Exchange Act.
+Claims for violation of that statute must be brought in federal court, which arguably renders the state court forum selection bylaw provision unenforceable.